yashas0308/3D-Modelling-Using-Quads/README.md

 * **Key ‘p’ :** (small p) for Moving the grid Right side.
 * **Key ‘o’ :** (small o) for Moving the grid Left side.

+#### SNAPSHOTS:

+* **Step 01:** Application Launched window:
+here user needs to enter details to save the model and retrieve later, once done the user is ready to build his model on the frame work.

+* **Step 02:** OpenGL window gets created with our framework: here the no of grid size entered previously is shown on our framework.

+* **Step 03:**  Building a basic demo model with Quads:
+Simple Models that can be build and saved.

+* **Step 04:**  Building a Pyramids model using Quads:

+* **Step 05:**  Building a Complex model with Quads: here we have built a House which contains 127 Quads in it

+* **Step 06:**  Rotating, Translating and Zooming the Model:
+Models can be Rotated, Translated, and Magnified using the basic keyboard functions in this program.

+* **Step 07:** Models can be Saved easily:
+We Can Save the Model by using the Keyboard function and it gets saved in the Filename that you would have entered initially.

+* **Step 08:** Models can be easily Loaded:
+Snapshot shows Window taking Inputs for Model to be loaded and after that Required Model is being loaded in Window

+* **Step 09** Loading the Required Model:
+We Can Load the Model by following the procedure as shown, and it gets loaded in the Window created by OpenGL